Nigeria Economic Outlook

 Nigeria Economic News

-The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) lost ground in November, although still recorded a strong reading overall.
+The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) was largely stable in August.

-The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) gained ground in October rising to the highest level since December 2014.
+The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) fell from 58.4 in June to 56.0 in July, the lowest reading since February.